irbennett/openEHR_Fellowship/docs/index.md

+# openEHR Fellowship project

-# openEHR Fellowship project - How to publicly document openEHR implementations
+My openEHR fellowship project will focus on **How to publicly document openEHR implementations.** For more information, please see the [Project proforma](https://irbennett.github.io/openEHR_Fellowship/intro/).

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

-I like to drink :beers: after I play :soccer: